unexist/blog/_posts/2021-07-21-workflow-engines-on-quarkus.md

 ## Benchmark

-I also did some benchmarking with [wrk][14], to get some numbers on it, which probably speak for
+I also did some benchmarks with [wrk][14], to get some numbers on it, which probably speak for
 themselves:

 #### **payload.lua**: